swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 This proposal aims to clear up this confusion and make it safe by proposing two rules that, when combined with the rest of this proposal, yield an overall safety improvement and simplification of the language:

 1. Casts that add a global actor to an `async` function type are prohibited.
-2. Writing an `async` function type with a global actor is not permitted if its argument and return types are `Sendable`.
+2. Given an `async` function type where its argument and return types are `Sendable`, writing a global-actor on the type is considered redundant.

-Overall, this simplification says that the only scenario where an `async` function needs to have a global actor in its type signature is when its argument and/or return type is _not_ `Sendable`.
-Keep in mind that `async` functions _with_ `Sendable` argument/return types are still allowed to be isolated to a global actor.
-The attribute can simply be dropped from its type whenever it is used as a first-class value.
+Keep in mind that `async` functions with `Sendable` argument/return types are still allowed to be isolated to a global actor.
+The isolation attribute can simply be dropped from its type whenever it is desired.
 Take this for example:

 ```swift
 extension SendableData: Sendable {}